 The relationship between outdoor ALAN exposure and human health and wellbeing is controversial.
 Replicating urban environments and using human participants is difficult to achieve in practice.
 This leads researchers to rely on lab studies carried out on certain animals, such as mice and rats, which serve as well-understood models of biology in mammals generally.
-In these studies, ALAN exposure seems to have effects on the entire life cycle, from childhood (182, 183) and adolescence (184, 185) to old age (186, 187).
+In these studies, ALAN exposure seems to have effects on the entire life cycle, from childhood (254, 255) and adolescence (256-258) to old age (259-261).

 In particular, these effects seem to result from short-wavelength ("blue") light.
-While exposure to blue light during the day is important for healthy circadian functioning (188), exposure to this light at night can disrupt the human circadian rhythm.
-This can affect everything from the timing of hormone release in the body to the duration and quality of our sleep (189).
-The significance of these effects depend on the intensity of blue light and and the timing and duration of the exposure.
+While exposure to blue light during the day is important for healthy circadian functioning (262), exposure to this light at night can disrupt both melatonin secretion (263) and the circadian rhythm.
+This can affect everything from the timing of hormone release in the body to the duration and quality of our sleep (264, 265), potentially resulting in adverse health effects (266, 267).
+The significance of these effects depend on the intensity of light, the proportion of blue light, and the timing and duration of the exposure.
+Research now points to lighting approaches that can reduce the impact of ALAN on circadian rhythms (268).

-Exposure to light at inappropriate times during the 24hour day delays or prevents the secretion of melatonin (190).
-This powerful antioxidant is a hormone that interacts with the immune system (109, 191).
-Low-intensity artificial light can suppress melatonin production (192).
-As little as 5 lux of light can yield this effect in some particularly sensitive people (193, 194); that is about 50 times brighter than full moonlight and 100 times less intense than the amount of light in a bright indoor office environment.
-The long-term effects of this kind of light exposure are unknown.
+Exposure to light at inappropriate times during the 24-hour day delays or prevents the secretion of melatonin (269).
+This powerful antioxidant is a hormone that interacts with the immune system (160, 270).
+Low-intensity artificial light can suppress melatonin production (271).
+As little as 5 lux of light can yield this effect in some particularly sensitive people (272, 273); that is about 50 times brighter than full moonlight and 100 times less intense than the amount of light in a bright indoor office environment.
+In another study performed under various recommended roadway lighting exposures the spectrum of the light source yielded no apparent impact on melatonin levels in the saliva of healthy subjects (274).
+More research is required to determine quantitative exposures to ALAN that might result in negative health outcomes.